Skip to main content

 “You think my brother joined an unruly branch of raiders?”
 Priyambada raised her eyebrows and shook her head.
 “This has Trishaan Dev written all over it.”

 “That little bastard.”
 Ishaan Dev flung the scroll into the fire of the burning torch as Devdoot stood in silence.
 “He will pay for it.”
-He dismissed Devdoot who headed down to the ports making his journey through the night.
+He dismissed Devdoot, who headed down to the ports, making his journey through the night.
 There was no time to waste.
 Ishaan Dev spent a sleepless night, pacing and planning.
 He was longing to see Priyambada.
 He didn’t trust her words about suffering minor injuries.
 He was glad Priyam Dev was dead, for good.
 But how was Priyambada doing?
 She wanted to spare his life and doted on him.
-She once said in vain to her husband that Priyam was manipulated.
+She once said in vain to her husband that Priyam was being manipulated.
 He loved her dearly.
 Ishaan Dev hoped she saw through things now.

 Maharani Priyambada prayed to the goddess of war at the shrine.
-Urvi stood a mute spectator as she wiped away her tears.
+Urvi stood as a mute spectator as she wiped away her tears.
 Who was she crying for?
 Her people?
 Her brother?
 The fear that shook her?
 Or for herself?
 She knew Ishaan Dev’s thoughts like her own.
 She knew the dawn would bring a new battle.
 The Battle of Maya had just begun.

 Comments